alphacart/Advanced_Data_Storage_Retrival/README.md

 ### Optional Recommended Analysis

-* The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.
+* The following are optional challenge queries

   * Calculate the rainfall per weather station using the previous year's matching dates.